 Northwestern College values diversity and is committed to providing a Christian liberal arts education in the context of a diverse community of learners.
 That commitment finds expression in numerous ways:

 Despite its setting in a rural Midwestern community, Northwestern's student population is becoming more racially diverse.
-Approximately 12% of the freshmen who enrolled in the fall of 2022 were students of color.
+Approximately 11% of our undergraduate students are students of color, and another 3% are international students.

 - Northwestern's student body includes students from 23 different countries.